hlplab/MVBeliefUpdatr/README.md

 devtools::install_github("hlplab/MVBeliefUpdatr")
 ```

-That should install MVBeliefUpdatr and all of its dependencies.
+That should install `MVBeliefUpdatr` and all of its dependencies.
 If some dependencies are *not* automatically installed, please let email
 Florian Jaeger (<fjaeger@ur.rochester.edu>), so that I can add them to the dependencies.

+# Examples
+`MVBeliefUpdatr` code was used in [Tan, Xie, & Jaeger (2021)](https://www.frontiersin.org/articles/10.3389/fpsyg.2021.676271/full), [Xie, Buxo-Lugo, & Kurumada (2021)](https://www.sciencedirect.com/science/article/pii/S001002772100038X), and [Xie, Jaeger, & Kurumada (2021)](https://osf.io/q7gjp/).
+The final of these examples includes a public OSF repository with an R Markdown document that illustrates some of the ways in which `MVBeliefUpdatr` can be used in research on speech perception.

 # Acknowledgments